webpilot-ai/Webpilot/README.md

 # English

-Fluentify exists to make using ChatGPT easier, and this project will remain open source.
+Unlike ChatGPT, Fluentify doesn't require chatting or switching pages back and forth or copying and pasting content.
+Just select the text and everything is done.

-Fluentify binds commonly used prompts to shortcut commands, and uses selected content from web pages to make API requests and display the results.
+The current version of Fluentify is developed based on gpt-3.5-turbo, which binds some common prompts with shortcut commands, requests API, and displays results to manipulate the selected text on the webpage.

 Chrome Extension: [Click Me](https://chrome.google.com/webstore/detail/fluentify/biaggnjibplcfekllonekbonhfgchopo?utm_source=link&amp;utm_medium=git&amp)